chingchenms/llvm/docs/Coroutines.rst

 Reaching Inside
 ---------------

-Coroutine author / front-end may designate a distinguished `alloca` that can be used to communicate with the coroutine.
+Coroutine author or front-end may designate a distinguished `alloca` that can be used to communicate with the coroutine.

 .. code-block:: llvm